 Pros of Driving

-First, the pros of driving for either Uber or Lyft:
+First, the pros of driving for Uber and Lyft:

 - The rideshare app acts as an intermediary.
 If you were a taxi driver, any customers you’d pick up during a day’s (or night’s) work would pay you at the end of the ride, using either cash or a card.
 While plenty of people are honest, having just one or two fares skip out on payment or under-tip you can really put a damper on your shift.
-With Uber or Lyft, the app handles all payment issues, so you don’t have to worry about a fare skipping out on paying.
+With Uber, the app handles all payment transactions, so you don’t have to worry about a fare skipping out on paying.

 - You don’t have to be a pro driver.
-If you know your city or town well, have a relatively recent vehicle (not more than 15 years old), and a driver’s license, you can sign up to drive for either Lyft or Uber.
-Of course, if you’re a professional taxi driver or hold a commercial driver’s license, that does open up more opportunities for you.
+If you know your city or town well, have a relatively recent vehicle (vehicle requirements may vary), a driver’s license, and at least a year of driving experience, you might qualify to drive for Uber.
+Of course, if you’re a professional driver or hold a commercial driver’s license, that could open up more opportunities for you.

 Cons of Driving